Lewis C. Cantley: Biography

 Cantley grew up in West Virginia, remaining there at Wesleyan College where he graduated summa cum laude in chemistry in 1971.
 Cantley obtained his PhD at Cornell University in Ithaca, New York, where he worked with Gordon Hammes on enzyme kinetics, using FRET to study enzyme conformational changes.
 In 1975 he moved to Harvard University for a postdoctoral fellowship under Guido Guidotti, where he discovered that an impurity in commercial preparations of ATP, vanadate, acts as a transition state analog for phosphate hydrolysis.
 In 1978 Cantley became assistant professor of Biochemistry and Molecular Biology at Harvard, being promoted to associate professor in 1981.
 In 1985, he became a full professor in physiology at Tufts University School of Medicine.
 In 1985 Cantley and colleagues Malcolm Whitman, David Kaplan, Tom Roberts, and Brian Schaffhausen made the seminal discovery of the existence of phosphoinositide-3-kinase (PI3K).
 In 1992, Cantley moved to Harvard Medical School as a Professor of Cell Biology and the Director of the Division of Signal Transduction at the former Beth Israel Hospital (now Beth Israel Deaconess Medical Center).
 In 2003, Cantley became a founding member of the newly formed Department of Systems Biology at Harvard Medical School.
 In 2007, Cantley also became the Director of Cancer Research at the Beth Israel Deaconess Medical Center.
 He joined the faculty of Weill Cornell Medicine and NewYork–Presbyterian Hospital in 2012.
 Dr. Cantley was elected the Chairman of the Board of the Hope Funds for Cancer Research in 2016.
+In 2022, he rejoined his former departments at Harvard and the Dana–Farber Cancer Institute.

 Cantley is married to Vicki Sato, herself a prominent figure in the pharmaceutical industry and a professor at Harvard University in both the Business and Medical Schools.